-Foundation Degree programme aims:
+Foundation Degree Aims:

-- To provide students with a range of cyber security cognitive abilities and skills. - -To develop skills in network engineering; with regard to design, implementation, maintenance and securing network systems; thus enabling students to formulate decisions and administrate network systems. - -To develop a range of transferable skills, techniques and personal qualities that are essential for successful performance in Higher Education and in working life. - -To provide a platform for further undergraduate study.
-Bachelor Degree programme aims: To further develop knowledge and skills to enable students to formulate managerial and strategic decisions in the administration and deployment of secure systems.
+- To provide students with a range of network administration cognitive abilities and skills. - To develop skills in network engineering; with regard to design, implementation, maintenance of network systems; thus enabling students to formulate decisions and administrate network systems - To develop a range of transferable skills, techniques and personal qualities that are essential for successful performance in Higher Education and in working life. - To provide a platform for further undergraduate study

-Bachelor Degree Programme Aims
+Bachelor Degree aims:

-- To further develop knowledge and skills to enable students to formulate managerial and strategic decisions in the administration and deployment of secure systems - -To provide the opportunity to accurately deploy established techniques of critical analysis and enquiry in network engineering systems and security administration. - -To develop conceptual understanding which enables students to devise, develop and sustain arguments, using ideas and techniques from research and the wider subject discipline. - -To enable students to manage their own learning and to make use of scholarly reviews and primary sources.
+- To further develop knowledge and skills to enable students to formulate managerial and strategic decisions in the administration and deployment of network systems. - To provide the opportunity to accurately deploy established techniques of critical analysis and enquiry in network engineering systems and security administration. - To develop conceptual understanding which enables students to devise, develop and sustain arguments, using ideas and techniques from research and the wider subject discipline - To enable students to manage their own learning and to make use of scholarly reviews and primary sources